AbdelrahmanHafez/x-cli/README.md

 ## Shell Completions

-The easiest way to install shell completions is to run:
+Auto-install for your shell:

 ```bash
 x setup
 ```

-This auto-detects your shell and installs completions to the appropriate location.

-### Manual Installation

-If you prefer to install manually:
+Or install manually:

 ```bash
 # Bash